Kick conformity to the curb. Get noticed & WALK your own way β literally one step at a time by wearing your boldest MISMATCHED pair! π§π§ββοΈπ§ββοΈ

 Use social media posts by snapping a pic of your feet and tag it with the hashtags #NationalTwoDifferentColoredShoesDay, #TwoDifferentColoredShoesDay, #CelebrateUniqueness, #StepOutInStyle, #MismatchDay, #WalkYourWay, #FunHolidays, #MayHolidays, #Holiday, #FindADayToLOVE, #iHEARTdays to support the importance of celebrating, promoting, and sharing with the world why you β€οΈ National TWO DIFFERENT COLORED SHOES Day.

-π¦ National JERKY Day ORIGIN & HISTORY National JERKY Day celebrates the prized dried meat…
+π€ National VALERIE Day ORIGIN & HISTORY National VALERIE Day is celebrated on the 14th…